• Skip to primary navigation

 Jump to Recipe Print Recipe

 Chats always have an extra space even when my tummy is full.
-I have tasted masala puri in many places like SKS, A2B etc but the one I love is the street style so I searched for a similar recipe and I am glad I found this.
+I have tasted masala puri in many places but the one I love is the street style.
+So I kept trying and this recipe is my keeper since few years as my family is in love with this masala puri.
 Do try it and enjoy the street style masala puri at home!

 Jump to: